Duatic/dynaarm_documentation/source/tech_doc/integration_and_safety.rst

    * - B
      - Alignment slot

-- Mount the robot in either a conventional or unconventional configuration, depending on the application, as shown in the following drawings.
+- Mount the robot in either a bottom or top configuration, depending on the application, as shown in the following drawings.

-The following drawing illustrates the steps required for the conventional mounting of the robot arm.
+The following drawing illustrates the steps required for the bottom mounting of the robot arm.

 .. _conventional-mounting:

 .. figure:: ../_static/conventional_mounting_configuration.png
-   :alt: Illustration of the conventional mounting configuration of the DynaArm
+   :alt: Illustration of the bottom mounting configuration of the DynaArm
    :width: 100%

-   Illustration of the conventional mounting configuration of the DynaArm
+   Illustration of the bottom mounting configuration of the DynaArm

 .. list-table::
    :header-rows: 1